dark-souls-slays/Number-Recognition/README.md

     print("done")
 ```
 ## Conclusion
 It is very important to standarize the data before further processing.
 Look for a suitable number of principal components to retain when doing PCA, by comparing how much variance each PC retains.
 If the variance value after a certain component is not significant we do not need to keep adding more components.
-If the data is prepocessed properly, the difference in accuracy between model doesnt vary much.<br>
+If the data is prepocessed properly, the difference in accuracy between model doesnt vary much.<br> Keras model takes a bit longer, but its accuracy is better.
-###### KNN-> time: 11:55:30 accuracy: 0.9506<br>KERAS Model-> time: 11:55:30 accuracy: 0.97
+###### KNN-> time: 11:55:30 accuracy: 0.9506<br>KERAS Model-> time: 13:18.25 accuracy: 0.97

 ##### Comments
 * Unable to download data because the page was down.
 Had to download datasets and extract pixel values with function.